 In the UK, it is mainly from the chemical industry.
-From the production of acid, and it is a waste product that would normally go to landfill, but in this case, it is milled, and it is actually used in screed.
+From the production of acid, it is a waste product that would normally go to the landfill, but in this case, it is milled, and it is actually used in the screed.

 Does that mean that there’s any detriment to the product?
 Does it mean that it’s weaker?
 It is not as durable?

 No, none of those things.
 It is equally as strong.
 It works to its designed strength, and so whether your project is a 50-year life or 100-year life, it will be suitable to meet those requirements.

 What are the benefits of using an anhydrite screed?